-Be proactive in anticipating and planning in advance for upcoming implementation initiatives associated with the Master Plan.
+- Be proactive in anticipating and planning in advance for upcoming implementation initiatives associated with the Master Plan. - Ongoing action of the Historical Commission and Historic Districts Commission - Coordinate historic preservation initiatives with the Sudbury Master Plan.

 Ongoing action of the Historical Commission and Historic Districts Commission